What is qq?

 After the script finishes, qq performs cleanup.

-If your job ran in the input directory, cleanup is simple: qq updates the job's state (finished or failed) in the qq info file, and execution ends.
+If your job ran in the input directory, cleanup is simple: qq updates the job's state (finished or failed) in the qq info file, and the execution ends.

 Regardless of the result, qq creates an output file (named after your script with the .qqout extension) in the input directory.
 This file contains basic information about what qq did and when the job finished.
+Depending on the batch system, this file may appear either after job completion (PBS) or immediately after the job starts being executed (Slurm).

 Killing a qq job